-At the date hereof, the Corporation's Credit Facilities in the aggregate principal amount of \$850 million are comprised of the Syndicated Credit Facility in the amount of \$750 million and the Working Capital Facility in the amount of \$100 million.
-The Credit Facilities allow for prime rate loans, Secured Overnight Financing Rate (SOFR) term loans, U.S. base rate loans, bankers' acceptances and, in the case of the Working Capital Facility only, letters of credit
+The Corporation's Credit Facilities in the aggregate principal amount of \$850 million are comprised of the Syndicated Credit Facility in the amount of \$750 million and the Working Capital Facility in the amount of \$100 million.
+The Credit Facilities allow for prime rate loans, U.S. base rate loans, secured overnight financing rate (SOFR) loans, Canadian Overnight Repo Rate Average (CORRA) loans and, in the case of the Working Capital Facility only, letters of credit.

-The maturity date of each of the Syndicated Credit Facility and the Working Capital Facility is currently May 11, 2025.
+The maturity date of each of the Syndicated Credit Facility and the Working Capital Facility is currently May 11, 2027.
 The Corporation may each year, at its option, request an extension to the maturity date of the Syndicated Credit Facility and the Working Capital Facility, or either of them, for an additional period of up to three years from May 11 of the year in which the extension request is made.
 The Credit Facilities are subject to semi-annual reviews of the borrowing base limit by the Corporation's syndicate of lenders, which are typically completed in May and November of each year.
 The Credit Facilities do not contain any financial maintenance covenants.

-For further information regarding the Credit Facilities, see the Corporation's annual audited financial statements and related management's discussion and analysis for the year ended December 31, 2023.
+For further information regarding the Credit Facilities, see the Corporation's annual audited financial statements and related management's discussion and analysis for the year ended December 31, 2024.
 See also "Risk Factors - Credit Facilities".